 What is neuromuscular dentistry?

-Neuromuscular dentistry is the study of how nerves, muscles, and teeth work together in harmony for optimal oral function.
-Disharmony of the system, such as having misaligned TMJs, can place stress on muscles nerves, which results in a long list of nagging symptoms.
+Neuromuscular dentistry is the study of how the nerves, muscles, and teeth work together in harmony for optimal oral function.
+Disharmony of the system, such as having misaligned TMJs, can place stress on muscles and nerves, which can result in a long list of nagging symptoms.

-With a focus on neuromuscular principles, Forth Worth dentist Dr. Mitch Conditt uses advanced technology to diagnose and treat TMD.
+With a focus on neuromuscular principles, Dr. Mitch Conditt uses advanced technology to diagnose and treat TMD.
 He’ll physically assess your mouth, teeth, and jaws, then discuss your symptoms.
-If he believes you may have TMD, he’ll proceed with TMJ treatment, if he believes that it is absolutely imperative, and you're not afraid to go the extra mile for your TMJ therapy.
-A TENS unit (transcutaneous electrical stimulation) emits gentle electronic pulse to relax facial muscles around the TMJ.
-The jaws are able to naturally find their proper, optimal position.
+If he believes you may have TMD, he’ll proceed with treatment if he feels that it is absolutely imperative and you're not afraid to go the extra mile for your TMJ therapy.